Amarthgul/InteractiveInspector/README.md

 This repo inherits much of the concepts from [this repo](https://github.com/cs-isamiul/Interactive-Anatomy-Visualization-Demo), but took a different implemntation and is built for iOS platform.

+## Run on iPad:

+Download the release package and open the xCode project (does not work on Windows).
+In `Project navigator`, select `Unity-iPhone`, which will open an attribute editor.
+In the `Signing & Capabilities` tab, check `Automatically manage signing` and select the right team (with developer account).

+Connect the device (current version supports only iPad) and enable the developer mode on the device.
+In Xcode, you should be able to click the top panel and see a drop down menu which contains the currently connected device, select that device and hit start.
+After Xcode completes, the app should start automatically on you device.

 ## Basic operations

 * Touch and move with a single finger around the screen to rotate around the model